Primary

 Also targets: Forearms

-Want Cable Shrug in your program?
+See where Cable Shrug fits in your weekly plan

 Attach bar to low cable.